haydenjack/surf-climate-explorer/README.md

   lower/managed, grey = not mapped nearby.
 - **Erosion bands** are NCERM recession indicators (higher = more projected erosion); their absolute units are not interpreted here.
-- **Nearest-frontage matching**: a break is matched to the closest NCERM frontage within `EROSION_MAX_DISTANCE_M` (2 km).
+- **Nearest-frontage matching**: the risk *classification* for a break comes from the closest NCERM frontage within `EROSION_MAX_DISTANCE_M` (2 km).
 Beyond that it is reported as "not mapped nearby" rather than risk-free — this is the V1 answer to PRD open question #2 (not-at-risk vs data gap).
 - **Recession-zone inset**: the panel embeds a small Leaflet map showing the NCERM erosion-zone *polygons* near the break — the projected area of land at risk.
+  The displayed zone merges **every frontage within `EROSION_ZONE_RADIUS_M` (1 km)** of the break into one MultiPolygon, so the map shows a useful stretch of beach rather than one short segment.
+Each frontage is a whole NCERM source unit — nothing is clipped.
 With-SMP (the realistic, planned scenario) is shown by default as filled zones (amber = to 2055, red = to 2105); the No-Intervention ("no defences") counterfactual is a toggleable dashed outline.
 The zone footprint *is* the recession visualisation — we deliberately do **not** present the undocumented numeric band as a metres figure.
-- **Geometry is simplified** (Ramer–Douglas–Peucker, ~3 m tolerance) and rounded to 5 dp before storage, keeping `surf_breaks.json` near ~1 MB instead of ~7 MB.
+- **Geometry is simplified** (Ramer–Douglas–Peucker, ~11 m tolerance), rounded to 4 dp, with sub-~15 m speck polygons dropped, before storage — sub-pixel at the inset's scale but keeps `surf_breaks.json` an order of magnitude smaller.
 - **Sea level** polygons sit offshore, so the point is buffered outward until polygons are hit; overlapping polygons within the buffer are averaged.
 - Deferred to later iterations: sea temperature, MMO1064 overlay, time-series